Keasbey, New Jersey

+History

 Keasbey was originally known as "Florida Grove" due to its picnic areas and beaches on the Raritan River.

 The community is named after the Keasbey family, whose home in Morristown is now Macculloch Hall, a museum.
 One of the brick manufacturers established in Keasbey was owned by the Keasbey family.

+Arizona Beverage Company, the makers of AriZona Iced Tea, opened AriZonaLand at its 70 acres facility, offering visitors a "Willy-Wonka-esque" tour of its factory, complete with a gift shop and museum.

+Major sections of Smith Street, a critical artery connecting Keasbey to Perth Amboy has been closed since September 2025, when a quarter-mile-long crack split the roadway, leading to months of anticipated repairs and significant traffic detours related to reconstruction of the road.

 Geography

 Keasbey is in northeastern Middlesex County, occupying the southern end of Woodbridge Township.
 It is bordered to the north by Fords within Woodbridge Township; to the east by the city of Perth Amboy; to the west by Edison Township; and to the south by the Raritan River, across which is the borough of Sayreville.

 The Garden State Parkway and the Route 440 freeway intersect in Keasbey.
 Newark is 19 mi to the northeast, New Brunswick, the Middlesex county seat, is 9 mi to the southwest, and Staten Island, New York, is 4 mi to the east across the Arthur Kill.

-According to the U.S. Census Bureau, the Keasbey CDP has an area of 1.80 sqmi, of which 1.46 sqmi are land and 0.34 sqmi, or 18.80%, are water, consisting of the northern half of the Raritan River waterway.
+According to the United States Census Bureau, the Keasbey CDP has an area of 1.80 sqmi, of which 1.46 sqmi are land and 0.34 sqmi, or 18.80%, are water, consisting of the northern half of the Raritan River waterway.

 Demographics

-Keasbey first appeared as a census designated place in the 2020 U.S. census.
+Keasbey first appeared as a census designated place in the 2020 United States census.

-As of 2020, the area had a population of 3,027.